- How it Works

 For further information, please go to www.bioindustry.org and twitter.com/BIA_UK

 The IBLF brings industry together with other critical stakeholders from funding bodies & government, to help the UK realise industrial biotech’s £12bn market potential.

 The ‘Crossing biological membranes’ network at Sheffield is designed to foster collaborations between academia, industry, policy makers and NGOs in order to find new approaches to tackle research challenges, translate research and deliver key benefits in Industrial Biotechnology and Bioenergy.
 The multi-disciplinary network drives new ideas to harness the potential of biological resources for producing and processing materials, biopharmaceuticals, chemicals and energy.
 They are working to understand the mechanisms by which substances are transported into, within, and out of cell factories, which will lead to the development of enabling technologies that are crucial for the future of almost all cell-based IBBE applications.

 BIOCATNET is the network in Biocatalyst Discovery, Development, and Scale up, driving development of biocatalytic technologies for the manufacturing industries.
-By fostering a collaborative community drawing in expertise from academia, industry, research organisations, and policy makers, the network aims to drive translation of world class research science into sustainable, low-carbon products and processes.
+By fostering a collaborative community drawing in expertise from academia, industry, research organizations, and policy makers, the network aims to drive translation of world-class research science into sustainable, low-carbon products and processes.